A New Access Control Scheme for Facebook-style Social Networks: Example Policies

 Here, $\ppath{is\mbox{-}in}$ represents a 1-depth relationship path in $\PG$.
 Depending on the policy, the length of the path can be arbitrary.
 Note that the requester's connection with Paris can be also formalized as an attribute.
 However, in this way, each user will be affiliated with a huge number of attributes in the model which may not be an ideal solution.

-\emph{Scenario 2.} In this scenario, Bob wants to use the OSN to organize a fundraising party for children's rare diseases.
+\textbf{Scenario 2.} In this scenario (the second one in Section~\ref{sec:intro}), Bob wants to use the OSN to organize a fundraising party for children's rare diseases.
 He intends to let people who are affiliated with at least a certain number, such as three, of different charities as himself to access the event page.
 The policy is defined as follows.

-The left part of Fig.~\ref{fig:cp} depicts an example of three charities (`UNICEF', `Red Cross' and `SOS Children's Villages') in $\PG$ needed between a qualified requester and Bob.
+The left part of Figure~\ref{fig:cp} depicts an example of three charities (`UNICEF', `Red Cross' and `SOS Children's Villages') in $\PG$ needed between a qualified requester and Bob.
 It can be thought as a public information version of `3-common friends' policy in $\UG$.
 Three variables, i.e., $y_1$, $y_2$ and $y_3$, mark three charities that Bob is linked with; the conjunction of their negative forms, i.e., $\neg y_1$ and $\neg y_1\land \neg y_2$, in the formula makes sure that these three charities are different.

 With our logic, more complicated policies can be achieved based on the information of $\PG$.
 Suppose that Bob wants to organize another fundraising party for homeless children in Syria during its current civil war.
 For security and privacy reasons, he believes that the qualified requesters to attend this event should be people who are linked with at least two charities as he is, such as `UNICEF' and `Red Cross', that are involved in the humanity aid in Syria organized by the United Nations, i.e., `Unocha.Syria' in $\PG$,\footnote{\url{http://syria.unocha.org/}}.
 The policy is defined as